SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/implementation-guide.md

 * Contact details can be collected from other systems.
 You can add contact details through a data import, integrations with other systems, such as your ERP solution, for example.
 When contact details are added digitally, you can ask for a person's consent on your website or via a web form, for example, while people fill in their details.

-When you register their details manually or through other systems, however, you have to ask for the person's consent to store and use their personal data separately after you've added their details to your CRM solution.
+When you register their details manually or through other systems, however, you have to ask for the person's consent to store and use their personal data separately after you have added their details to your CRM solution.

 To help you ask for this consent, SuperOffice CRM contains a privacy confirmation email.
 This email will be sent to contacts to inform them that you intend to store their details in your CRM database.

-In order to properly ask for consent from the contacts you plan to store in your CRM database, you need to, first of all, know how you've collected their details.
+In order to properly ask for consent from the contacts you plan to store in your CRM database, you need to, first of all, know how you have collected their details.

 You can make a list of all the sources from which you gather personal information.
 Write down a list of the web forms you use, the webpages where you use SuperOffice Chat, for example.